jafreedman12/jafreedman12.github.io/index.md

 ---

 # Jacob Freedman's Open Source GIS Portfolio
-Hello, I am Jacob Freedman and I am a student at Middlebury College.
+Hello, my name is Jacob Freedman and I am a student at Middlebury College.
 This website has been created for GEOG0323 - Open Source GISscience in Spring, 2021.
 The course website is found [here](https://gis4dev.github.io).

 ## GIScience Analyses